-The health region data presented in the Nursing in Canada, 2022 analyses and products includes nurses who work in direct patient care and whose postal code is within the province or territory of analysis; those employed in administration, education or research are excluded from the health region totals.
+The health region data presented in the Nursing in Canada, 2023 analyses and products includes nurses who work in direct patient care and whose postal code is within the province or territory of analysis; those employed in administration, education or research are excluded from the health region totals.

 The postal code data and Statistics Canada's Postal Code^{OM} Conversion File (PCCF) are used to assign health care professionals to health regions.
-The postal code of the workplace is used to conduct this analysis; however, when the data element postal code of workplace is not submitted to CIHI, postal code of residence is used.
+The postal code of the workplace is used to conduct this analysis; however, when the data element Postal Code of Primary Worksite is not submitted to CIHI, Postal Code of Residence is used.

-Starting in 2021, the methodology for mapping health regions has been enhanced to align with CIHI's data standards; this update has been applied to the reporting period (i.e., 2013 to 2022).
+Starting in 2021, the methodology for mapping health regions has been enhanced to align with CIHI's data standards; this update has been applied to the reporting period (i.e., 2014 to 2023).